Getting Started with File Dumps

 Python.

-Setup boto3 with the required credentials, that you can find under Launchpad.
+Setup boto3 with the required credentials, which you can find in the Launchpad.

 import boto3